smartcontractkit/chainlink/integration-tests/README.md

 ginkgo ./integration-tests/integration
 ```

+Some defaults are set up in the `integration_tests.sh` file.
+Those are ideal for CI runs, and might need some adjustments
+if you're running locally.

 ### Options

 There are some standard ginkgo CLI arguments we like to use, along with some settings and environment variables you might like to change.
 Here are the significant ones, see the `integration-tests/config.yml` file for all of them.